Smoking increases the risk of cardiovascular disease in several ways:

 The vast majority of cases of lung cancer lead to death.

 Note that the trend in the rate of developing lung cancer for women has been increasing, while in men it is decreasing.
 The main reason is because numbers of female smokers – unlike men – continued to increase in the 1950s and 1960s before starting to fall.
 Cancer may take some years to develop, so a fall in female rates of lung cancer is likely to occur later.
-Evidence also suggests that women are more susceptible to developing lung cancer.
+Evidence also suggests that women are more susceptible to developing the condition.

 For mothers who smoke during pregnancy: